kunansy/RNC/README.md

     out='normal' or 'kwic', # output format
     kwsz=5, # if out=kwic, count of words in context
-    sort='i_grtagging', # way to sort the results subcorpus='', # see below how to set it accent=0, # with accentology (1) or without (0), if it is available )
+    sort='i_grtagging', # way to sort the results subcorpus='', # see HOWTO section below
+    accent=0, # with accentology (1) or without (0), if it is available
+)
 ```